yunusozekin/E13.5_AntPalate_WTvsKcnj2KO_scRNAseq_Ozekin/README.md

 # E13.5_AntPalate_WTvsKcnj2KO_scRNAseq_Ozekin
-scRNA sequencing of the E13.5 anterior palate from wild type and kcnj2 KO/KO mice
+Code for analysis of scRNA sequencing of the E13.5 anterior palate from wild type and Kcnj2 KO/KO mice as seen in Ozekin et al, 2025.